scripting/feedsForJournalists/readme.md

 # Feeds for Journalists

-An open source project to create a great list of feeds for journalists to follow.
+An open source project to create a <a href="https://github.com/scripting/feedsForJournalists/blob/master/list.txt">great list</a> of feeds for journalists to follow.

 ## Intro by Dave Winer